Charding Nullah: Mouth

 At the bottom of the valley, the Charding Nullah branches into a 2 km-wide delta as it joins the Indus river.
 During the British colonial period, there were villages on both the sides of the delta, going by the name "Demchok".
 The southern village appears to have been the main one, frequently referred to by travelers.

+Contemporary significance

+In recent years, Charding Nullah has received renewed attention because of its location in the Demchok sector of eastern Ladakh, one of the friction areas in the India–China border standoff that began in 2020.
+The stream and the adjoining Charding–Ninglung Nullah area are frequently discussed in relation to patrol access, local border management and the wider strategic importance of the Demchok sector.
+In October 2024, India and China reached an understanding on patrolling arrangements in Depsang and Demchok, after which disengagement at the remaining friction points was reported to have been completed, subject to verification.

 Sino-Indian border dispute

 Prior to the Sino-Indian War of 1962, India had established a border post to the south of the delta (called "High Ground").
 As the war progressed, the post was evacuated and the Chinese forces occupied it.
 China has repeatedly attempted to block India's access to Patrol Points (PP) in this area of Demchok sector.
+The Demchok area has historically been associated with trans-Himalayan movement between Ladakh and western Tibet, before the modern border dispute hardened the area into a sensitive frontier zone.